 You should also talk to your academic advisor, who can help you figure out what steps to take to resolve the matter.

-In the Office of Academic Success in Bagby Hall, the Associate Dean for Academic Support and the Academic Counselor are available to give you advice on study habits and other hints as well as encourage- ment-to get you on the right academic path.
+In the Office of Academic Success in Bortz Library, Room 235, the Director of Academic Support and the academic counselors are available to give you advice on study habits and strategies to help you improve your academic outcomes.
+Students can attend skills-based workshops or schedule individual appointments.

 The Esther Thomas Atkinson Museum of Hampden-Sydney College is named for its long-time curator, who founded it in 1968.
-It is located in the former post-office building between Cabell House (the Business Office) and the former Chi Phi fraternity house.
-The Museum serves as a repository for artifacts connected with the history of the College and for memorabilia of members of the College family.
+It is located between Cabell House (the Business Office) and the former Chi Phi fraternity house.
+The Museum serves as a repository for artifacts connected with the history of the College and for memorabilia of individuals associated with the College.
 The curator oversees the operation of the Museum.
 An active Student Museum Board (for which you are invited to apply) assists the Curator.
 The Museum is open Tuesday-Friday, 12:30-5:00 p.m., during the academic year, on Wednesdays and Fridays during the summer, and at other times by appointment.
-Each semester a new temporary or traveling exhibition supplements the museum's permanent displays.
-Please contact the Museum curator at (434) 223-6134 for further information on upcoming exhibitions and programs.
+Each semester temporary or traveling exhibitions supplement the museum's permanent displays.
+Please contact the Museum curator at 434-223-6134 for further information on upcoming exhibitions and programs.

 The Campus Store stocks copies of Professor John Brinkley's definitive History of Hampden-Sydney College; pay special attention to the footnotes, where all the juicy parts are hidden.

 College Church (Presbyterian) is on campus and welcomes students of all denominations both for morning worship and Sunday school.
-A list of other churches and synagogues in the area is published in The Key.
+A list of other churches and synagogues in the area is available.

 The College's Fitness Center in Kirby Field House offers a state-of-the-art facility for both casual and hard-core workouts.
-It features exercise and weight machines, as well as squash and racquetball courts and an Olympic-size swimming pool.
+It features cardio and weight machines, as well as 3 regulation racquetball courts, 3 indoor basketball courts, and a 6-lane 25 meter swimming pool.
 Trainers can work with you to set up a tailored fitness program.
-There is also a dedicated weightroom facility in the Kirk Athletic Center.
 Students have access to all these facilities at no charge.

 You will declare your major in the second semester of your sophomore year.
 Declaring a major is a key decision about your academic future at Hampden-Sydney College.
 During your freshman year, you will have the opportunity to give this question some thought.
 Keep in mind these factors that should go into that decision.
 First, select a major in an area that you enjoy.
 Second, select a major in an area in which you tend to do well.
 Hampden-Sydney is a liberal arts college where our majors are not vocational nor are they inherently career orientated.
 Thus, the criteria of interest/enjoyment and doing well are of primary importance.

-Help with this important decision is available in the Office of Academic Success (Bagby 202) and the Career Education Office (Bagby 209) and by talking with faculty members in the department you are considering for your major.
+Help with this important decision is available in the Office of Academic Success (Bortz Library, Room 235) and the Career Education Office (Bagby 209) and by talking with faculty members in the department you are considering for your major.

 The Human Resources Office is located in the Business Office in Cabell House on College Road.
-Students have the opportunity to work in each department on campus.
-To find a job you will have to complete and submit an applica- tion which may be picked up in the Business Office or on the web at www.hsc.edu/hr/studentemploy.
+Students have the opportunity to work in various departments on campus.
+To find a job you will have to complete an application which may be picked up in the Business Office or on the web.
+The available student job listing is emailed to all students by 9AM on the first day of class each semester.
+You must apply directly with the department.
 YOU MUST FILL OUT STATE AND FEDERAL TAX FORMS ALONG WITH AN I9 FORM.
-ORIGINAL DOCUMENTS ONLY WILL BE ACCEPTED.
 YOU MUST ALSO BRING IN YOUR SOCIAL SECURITY CARD TO ENSURE CORRECT LEGAL NAME AND SSN for W-2 purposes.
-These guidelines must be followed.